-- If no information is given as to where to put the environment home, then the current working directory is used. - If a home directory is specified on the DB_ENV->open() method, then that location is always used for the environment home. - If a home directory is not supplied to DB_ENV->open(), then the directory identified by the DB_HOME environment variable is used if you specify either the DB_USE_ENVIRON or DB_USE_ENVIRON_ROOT flags to the DB_ENV->open() method.
-Both flags allow you to identify the path to the environment's home directory using the DB_HOME environment variable.
-However, DB_USE_ENVIRON_ROOT is honored only if the process is run with root or administrative privileges.
+- If no information is given as to where to put the environment home, then the current working directory is used. - If a home directory is specified on the Environment() constructor, then that location is always used for the environment home. - If a home directory is not supplied to Environment(), then the directory identified by the DB_HOME environment variable is used if you specify true to either the EnvironmentConfig.setUseEnvironment() or EnvironmentConfig.setUseEnvironmentRoot() method.
+Both methods allow you to identify the path to the environment's home directory using DB_HOME.
+However, EnvironmentConfig.setUseEnvironmentRoot() is honored only if the process is run with root or administrative privileges.